Rug hooking: History of rug hooking

 Rug hooking as we know it today may have developed in North America, specifically along the Eastern Seaboard in New England in the United States, the Canadian Maritimes, and Newfoundland and Labrador.
 In its earliest years, rug hooking was a craft of poverty.
 The vogue for floor coverings in the United States came about after 1830 when factories produced machine-made carpets for the rich.
 Poor women began looking through their scrap bags for materials to employ in creating their own home-made floor coverings.
 Women employed whatever materials they had available.
 Girls from wealthy families were sent to school to learn embroidery and quilting; fashioning floor rugs and mats was never part of the curriculum.
 Another sign that hooking was the pastime of the poor is the fact that popular ladies magazines in the 19th century never wrote about rug hooking.
 It was considered a country craft in the days when the word country, used in this context, was derogatory.
-Today rug hooking or mat making as it is sometimes referred to has been labeled in Canada as a fine art.
+Today, rug hooking has been labeled in Canada as a fine art and has gained a much wider respect across the world.